Uplifting the Quality of the Lives of the Elderly People Programme

 COMMITTEE FORMATION, TRAINING AND MONTHLY MEETING

-A survey has been conducted in selected areas to assess the existing socio-economic and demographic status of the targeted elderly people.
-A total of 1.35 lac elderly people have been selected under the programme.
-So far, 2089 committees: 78 Union committees, 1,319 village committees and 692 ward committees have already been formed.
-On the contrary, the formation of the committees in 22 new Union is under process.
-The elderly people have been provided with leadership and communication training to increase their negotiation skills.
-The programme operations are entirely managed by the local elderly people in collaboration with the POs concerned.
+As part of the plan of action a survey has been conducted in selective areas to find out the socio-economic status of the targeted elderly people.
+Multi-tier committees have been formed at villages, ward and Union levels for operating the programme.
+So far 2800 elderly committees–100 Union committees, 1800 village committees and 900 ward committees have been formed till June 2018.
+The elderly people have been provided leadership and communication skill development training to increase their negotiation skills.
+Elderly programme is entirely managed by local elderly people.

 ELDERLY SOCIAL CENTRE